Mitansh-Khurana/Restaurant-Simulation/README.md

 If there is no food left after the customer orders a particular kind of food, we will declare that the chosen food has run out.

 ## Credits
-This project is presented by @shreya-saini-07, @Mitansh-Khurana and @manisha-singh22 inh reference to a simulation project contributed by khuyentran1401
+This project is presented by @shreya-saini-07, @Mitansh-Khurana and @manisha-singh22 in reference to a simulation project contributed by khuyentran1401